platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 Now that the project is deployed, let's describe a typical scenario where you want to fix a bug or add a new feature.

-First, you need to know that the main branch always represents the production environment.
-Any other branch is for developing new features, fixing bugs, or updating the infrastructure.
+In your project, the main branch always represents the production environment.
+Other branches are for developing new features, fixing bugs, or updating the infrastructure.

 Let's create a new environment (a Git branch) to make some changes, without impacting production: